 Goal: Understand the ways artificial intelligence has impacted technology.
-Objectives: In order to do this you will:

 - Be able to name at least 3 ways that artificial intelligence has impacted technology; - Be able to name at least 3 current trends in artificial intelligence; - Be able to name at least 3 ways that robotics is used.